 - Construct a grassland food web and explain how matter and energy flow through the system.

-Estimated duration: 30 minutes
+Estimated Duration: 30 minutes

-Science Understanding Level 9/10
+Science Scientific Understanding

 - Ecosystems consist of communities of interdependent organisms and abiotic components of the environment; matter and energy flow through these systems (VCSSU121).